stamphen/startup/notes.md

 ## Uploading files to my webpage:
 - I just uploaded the HTML for the simon application to <url>https://simon.familyjournal.click</url>.
 I did this by running `./deployFiles.sh -k [key pair file] -h familyjournal.click -s simon`.
 The deployFiles.sh file essentially tells the console what to do.
 It deletes any previous simon files, then creates a new directory and copies all of the simon files.
 I also copied the deployFiles.sh file to my startup repository, so I can use it when I start uploading my own files.
+- I was able to also upload my startup repository using essentially the same command: `./deployFiles.sh -k [key pair file] -h familyjournal.click -s startup`.

 ## HTML Notes/>
 - Sync CSS stylesheet with `<link rel="stylesheet" type="text/css" href="styles.css" />`